Loading...

 After registration, your complaint enters the eligibility screening stage.
 Each function conducts its own assessment.

-SECU: Will determine whether the complaint meets its criteria by verifying that:
+SECU: Will determine whether the complaint meets its eligibility criteria by verifying that:

 - The complaint involves a UNDP-supported project or programme.